grafana/grafana/docs/sources/panels/transformations.md

 ### Merge

+> **Note:** This documentation refers to a Grafana 7.1 feature.

 Use this transformation to combine the result from multiple queries into one single result.
 This is helpful when using the table panel visualization.
-Values that is mergeable will be combined into the same row.
-They are considered to be mergeable if the shared fields contains the same data.
+Values that can be merged are combined into the same row.
+Values are mergeable if the shared fields contains the same data.

 In the example below, we are visualizing multiple queries returning table data before applying the transformation.